microsoft/vscode-docs/docs/containers/debug-netcore.md

 ## .NET SDK vs. Dockerfile Build

-If you want a simple container debug experience without a Dockerfile or if you are more familiar with `MSBuild`, go with **.NET SDK**.
-If you're more comfortable working with `Dockerfiles`, choose **Dockerfile**.
+For those seeking a streamlined container debugging experience without the need for a Dockerfile or who are well-acquainted with MSBuild, the .NET SDK option is the ideal choice.
+On the other hand, if you feel more at ease working with Dockerfiles, opt for Dockerfile.

 ### .NET SDK Container Build (Debug without `Dockerfile`)

 1. Press `kb(workbench.action.debug.start)` or choose **Start Debugging** from the **Run** menu.
 (Make sure you don't have any existing launch profiles in `launch.json`)
-2. You're going to be prompted with a list of debuggers, choose Select **Docker: Debug in Container**
+1. You're going to be prompted with a list of debuggers, choose Select **Docker: Debug in Container**
-3. You will be prompted with options to either build with a `Dockerfile` (**User a Dockerfile**) or build using the .NET SDK (**Use .NET SDK**)
+1. You will be prompted with options to either build with a `Dockerfile` (**Use a Dockerfile**) or build using the .NET SDK (**Use .NET SDK**)
-4. Select **Use .NET SDK**
+1. Select **Use .NET SDK**
-5. If you have multiple project files in your workspace, choose the project file associated with the project you want to debug
+1. If you have multiple project files in your workspace, choose the project file associated with the project you want to debug
-6. Your .NET app will run in a Docker container, and the web app will open in your browser.
+1. Your .NET app will run in a Docker container, and the web app will open in your browser.

 > Note: **Supported .NET SDK Versions:** This feature is available for .NET SDK version 7.0.300 and above by default.
-For versions between 7.0.100 and 7.0.300, enable it with `dotnet add package Microsoft.NET.Build.Containers` You can read more about .NET SDK Container build on [Microsoft Learn](https://learn.microsoft.com/en-us/dotnet/core/docker/publish-as-container).
+For versions between 7.0.100 and 7.0.300, enable it with `dotnet add package Microsoft.NET.Build.Containers`.
+You can read more about .NET SDK Container build on [Microsoft Learn](https://learn.microsoft.com/en-us/dotnet/core/docker/publish-as-container).

 ### Debug with `Dockerfile`